jitsuCM/KemonoDownloader/README.md

 - **Creator Archiving**: Bulk download all posts and files from a creator's profile with a single click.
 - **File Type Support**: Handle images (JPG, PNG, GIF), videos (MP4), archives (ZIP, 7Z), PDFs, and more.
 - **Concurrent Downloads**: Adjust the number of simultaneous downloads (1-10) for optimal performance.
+- **Thread Monitor**: Watch your download threads work in real-time with live status indicators, progress bars, file sizes, and download speeds for each worker.
+It's oddly satisfying to see them all hustling at once.
+- **Download Statistics Dashboard**: Track your entire collection with beautiful charts and graphs.
+Check out resolution heatmaps, file size distributions, codec breakdowns, and historical trends.
+Perfect for those who like their data visualization as clean as their folder organization.
 - **File Deduplication**: Prevent redundant downloads using URL hashes.
 - **Image Previews**: Preview images before downloading to verify content.
 - **Detailed Logging**: Track progress and troubleshoot issues with an in-app console.